pmenglund/dotanuki/README.md

 Examples
 ========
-In the following example, if the mkdir fails, none of the other commands will be executed.
+In the following example, if the `mkdir` fails, none of the other commands will be executed.

-	class Foo
+	class Example
-		include 'dotanuki'
+		include Dotanuki

 		def test
 			commands = [
 				"mkdir /tmp/foo",
-				"cd /tmp/foo",
+				"cp /etc/hosts /tmp/foo",
-				"cp /etc/hosts ."
+				"cp /etc/passwd /tmp/foo"
 			]

 			result = execute(commands)